 top of page

 In 2020, the pandemic forced the cancellation of all our live programming in NYC, as well as our residency, teaching and performance programs in Lehigh Valley, PA and Boston.
-Following a year and a half of digital online presentations designed to keep the DN community of artists connected, creating and paid during the pandemic, we were forced to make the difficult decision in 2021 to shutter our programming due to a financial loss of more than forty percent of our earned income from lost box office sales, cancelled contracted services and residency fees, and the overwhelming and high cost to keep our staff in place to support the creation of online programming, which coincided with my grave personal loss as DN’s Executive Artistic Director and Producer.
+Following a year and a half of digital online presentations designed to keep the DN community of artists connected, creating and paid during the pandemic, we were forced to make the difficult decision in 2021 to shutter our programming due to a financial loss of more than forty percent of our earned income from lost box office sales, cancelled contracted services and residency fees, and the overwhelming and high cost to keep our staff in place to support the creation of online programming, which coincided with DN’s Executive Artistic Director and Producer, Robin Staff’s grave personal loss.

-In the summer of 2022, Joe’s Pub invited us to curate programming for their new out-door September Astor Alive series so that they could highlight and honor the great partnership that we have shared for 19 years.
+In the summer of 2022, Joe’s Pub invited DN to curate programming for their new out-door September Astor Alive series so that they could highlight and honor the great partnership that we have shared for 19 years.
 This free outside event, showcased TruDee (Deborah Lohse) as host, and presented excerpts from two of DN’s favorite commissions, Megan William’s Dance Project’s One Woman Show (2018) and TAKE Dance’s Somewhere Familiar Melodies (2013), on September 17th, 2022.
 The event was a huge success.
-It clearly signaled the need for DN to consider continuing to provide our artists with rich and meaningful opportunities through our unique partnership with Joe’s Pub, and to continue to bring a broad range of dance to our long-time DN fans, as well as the new audiences that the pub has always generated.
+It signaled the need for DN to consider continuing to provide our artists with rich and meaningful opportunities through our unique partnership with Joe’s Pub, and to continue to bring a broad range of dance to our long-time DN fans, as well as the new audiences that the pub has always generated.
+In the early fall of 2022, we made the decision to return to Joe’s Pub in the fall of 2023, during our traditional spot right after Labor Day to once again kick off the NYC dance season as DANCENOW / NOW.
+As we transition back to present programming that supports a full spectrum of artistic voices and visions, we are focused on equity, inclusion and diversity, committed to the principal goal of a not-for-profit arts organization that mirrors the great diversity of the NYC dance community and to expand the constituent we serve in New York City and beyond.
+As a community that has remained together for 27 years, including during the two year long pandemic, DN will continue to seek out the young and new voices rising up in the community, while continuing to support and promote our existing artist relationships that span generations.

 DN Celebrates Over 25 Years